-Next, URL shorteners can help you avoid excessively long and confusing URLs or any which contain jumbles of letters and numbers.
+Next, URL shorteners can help you avoid excessively long and confusing URLs or any that contain jumbles of letters and numbers.

-Plus, according to Rebrandly, branded short links receive up to 39% more clicks when compared to generic short URLs.
+Plus, branded short links receive up to 39% more clicks compared to generic short URLs.

 These branded short links also have another key benefit.